 Graduate Certificate Program in Spatial Analysis

 Academic disciplines and many professions are currently undergoing dramatic changes in the ways in which they create and use geographic information.
-A perspective that values the spatial context of events and phenomena has gained favor in social, biological, earth, environmental and health sciences.
+A perspective that values the spatial context of events and phenomena has gained favor in social, biological, earth, environmental, and health sciences.
 Urban, regional, social, landscape, and natural resource planning have adopted computational tools for handling the digital geographic information on which their professions depend.
 Businesses value information on spatial context to minimize environmental impact and maximize market potential.
-The burgeoning field of geographic information science offers new perspectives, poses new questions, and provides new tools to a broad range of application areas.
+The burgeoning field of geographic information science offers new perspectives, poses new questions, and provides new informatics tools to a broad range of application areas.
 These dramatic changes have generated a demand for scientists, scholars, and professionals who have access to the theories, methodologies, and technologies of spatial analysis and can apply them in the chosen field of study.

-Spatial Analysis Program Requirements
+Spatial Analysis program requirements

-- No more than one course may be taken from among the related information science courses
+- No more than one course may be taken from among the related information science courses listed below.

 - At least one course must be taken from a unit other than the student's home unit.

 - Students may petition to replace three of the additional credits with a practicum.
 The practicum may be in the form of on-campus or off-campus work, paid or unpaid, that makes substantial use of the GIS, spatial analysis, and/or remote sensing methods that are the focus of the program.

 At least 12 credit hours selected from a group of courses (may substitute a practicum for three credits):

 NRE 541 Remote Sensing for Environmental W, 4

 EECS 430 (AOSS 431) Radiowave Propagation and Links, W, 4

 CLIMATE/SPACE 585 Inversion Techniques in Remote Sensing, W, 3.